guettli/programming-guidelines/README.rst

 Open an issue if the docs start with the hairy details and don't start with an introduction/overview.
 Developers don't realize this, since they need to deal with the hairy details daily.
 Don't be shy: Help them to see the world through the eyes of a new comer.

 I am unsure if I should love or hate "wiki.archlinux.org".
 On the one hand I found there valuable information about systemd and other linux related secrets.
 On the other hand it is redundant and since a lot of users take their knowledge from this resource, the canonical upstream docs get less love.
-That's https://en.wikipedia.org/wiki/Ambivalence - that's live.
+First determine where the canonical upstream docs are.
+Then communicate with the maintainers.
+Avoid redundant docs.

 Care for newcomers
 ..................